 Strategies for Setting NFT Prices

-When it comes to pricing your NFTs, there are a few smart strategies you can use to make sure you get it right.
+When it comes to pricing your NFTs, there are a few smart strategies that I recommend to make sure you get it right.
 Here are some tips that can help you set the perfect price for your digital art or collectibles.

 Pricing Your First NFT: Tips and Tricks